WildTicketAsia

 Главная » Almaty region nature.
 Kazakhstan Welcome to Travel and Tours.

-Central Tien-Shan mountains.
-Kazakhstan.
+Central Tien-Shan mountains in Kazakhstan.

 Expedition by mountain all-terrain vehicles in mountains of Central Tien-Shan.